15 Old Woods Ave.

-Director, Continuing Professional Development
+Senior Director, Office of Continuing Professional Development

 Dr. Whicker completed both her Master of Education Degree in Training & Development and her Doctorate of Education in Adult Learning at North Carolina State University.
 She began working in medical education in 1999 at Wake Forest University Baptist Medical Center where she stayed until she left her position as Training & Development Manager for Wake Forest University Physicians in 2004.
 In 2004, she moved to Duke University Medical Center where she worked in the Department of Pediatrics for 10 years.
-She moved from her position as Duke Pediatrics’ Director of Education Development in 2014 to join the Office of Continuing Professional Development (OCPD) at Carilion Clinic and the Virginia Tech Carilion School of Medicine where she is currently Director of OCPD, Faculty Development, and of TEACH (Teaching Excellence Academy for Collaborative Healthcare).
+She moved from her position as Duke Pediatrics’ Director of Education Development in 2014 to join the Office of Continuing Professional Development (OCPD) at Carilion Clinic and the Virginia Tech Carilion School of Medicine where she is currently Senior Director of OCPD, Faculty Development, and of TEACH (Teaching Excellence Academy for Collaborative Healthcare).

 Mariah entered the world of medical education fresh after graduating with a bachelor’s degree from North Carolina State University.
 Her journey began with a position as Innovation Project Manager in the Duke Office of Graduate Medical Education.
 In this role she worked to support the successful development, implementation and evaluation of innovative educational research projects aimed at enhancing resident training and the quality of GME programs.
 Additionally, she played an integral role in the promotion of education research and scholarship.
 During her time at Duke she also completed the AAMC Group on Educational Affairs (GEA) Certificate of Medical Education Research (MERC) to further her medical education skill set.